Question and Answer

 Our ACP Across Canada page highlights the latest advanced care planning activities, programs and events in Canada.

-Our News page provides access to our articles, press releases, and relevant updates regarding advanced care planning.
+Our News page provides access to our articles, press releases, and relevant updates regarding advance care planning.

 Still can’t find your required document?
 Please feel free to Contact Us directly as the document may have been archived due to our recent website update, we will do our best to accommodate your request.